Alessandro-Salerno/SalernOS-Kernel/README.md

 To set the environment up, just type `make setup` and hit enter.

 ## Building the Kernel
-To compile the entire kernel, just type `make` and hit enter.
+To compile the entire kernel, just type `make kernel` and hit enter.

 ### Requirements
 * A C Compiler (GCC) for x86_64